Getting Halal Certificate

 1. The company should read the Halal Assurance System (HAS) and make sure that the materials, the product, and the production process meet HAS.

-3. We will send you some more required documents which you should fill in and we will process all the procedures cooperate with LPPOM MUI
+3. We will send you some more required documents, which you should fill in, and we will process all the procedures cooperate with LPPOM MUI

-2020 Updates on Halal Certification in Indonesia
+2023 Updates on Halal Certification in Indonesia

-All goods and services that are imported to, distributed and traded in the Indonesian territory are required to have halal certification unless the products come from non-halal materials.
 This requirement has been fully effective since October 2019.
 However, the implementation is progressive.
 The dates are specified below:

 • Food and beverages: October 17, 2019 – October 17, 2024